danielathome19/AP-Computer-Science/Notes/Unit_04.md

 The `Scanner` class graciously provides us the ability to work with both user input AND files, so long as we pass in a `File` object rather than `System.in`.

-For example, consider a data file structured as multiple lines of 3 numbers (of varying types) separated by a space:
+For example, consider a data file, named **mydatafile.txt** in a folder called **datafolder**, structured as multiple lines of 3 numbers (of varying types) separated by a space:
 ```
 192 8 8125.00
 203 8 3250.00